PoisotLab/ms_straight_lines/manuscript.md

 ## estimating hyperparameters

-While the full posterior distribution can be sampled using various bayesian conditioning engines, this is not necessary for obtaining point estimates of $p$ and $\phi$.
+While the full posterior distribution can be sampled using various bayesian machinery, this is not necessary for obtaining point estimates of $p$ and $\phi$.
 A maximum likelihood estimate of each can be calculated by rearranging equation {#eq:lhat} and fitting a Beta distribution to the result: